josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 ### Never, ever, EVER say bad things about previous jobs or coworkers

 Seriously: never.
-No matter how awful the employer; no matter how bad the coworkers; no matter how inept the management; no matter how miserable the conditions.
-Not even if you're fully and inarguably in the right.

-Do not ever, under any circumstances, disparage any other party in an interview.
+Do not ever, under any circumstances, disparage any other party in an interview, _no matter what_.

 _Never_.